 The Southeast Chapter welcomes all FCSI Consultant and Allied members from Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia to join us whenever possible.
 We welcome you to share your experiences to support and inspire others in the industry, and to share your ideas on how we can make the Southeast Chapter a more active and vocal community.
 We look forward to serving you, so please don’t hesitate to contact us if you have any comments or questions about the chapter.
 Please check our forum for news related to our chapter and upcoming events.

-In discussion with a few members of the Southeast Chapter, Revit seems to remain the hot topic of conversation and angst.
-To ease this, we believe there is vast knowledge that we can share with one another around this evolving software.
-We decided to host a monthly meeting, generally around an hour long, to work through any topics related to the software that FCSI members have found challenging as well as to share some of the solutions that some of us might not be aware of.
+With Revit remaining the hot topic of conversation and angst, the Southeast Chapter hosted a few webinars, generally around an hour long, to work through any topics related to the software that FCSI members found challenging, as well as to share some of the solutions that some of us might not be aware of.

 FCSI TA Southeast Chapter Annual Educational Event